Printing Protocol: Physical ZKPs for Decomposition Puzzles: ZKP Protocol for Five Cells

 Also, $P$ constructs 63 templates of all 63 types of pentomino and lets $V$ verify that all templates are correct (otherwise $V$ rejects).

 Suppose that in $P$'s extended solution, the grid is partitioned into $k$ pentominoes $B_1,B_2,...,B_k$, where $k=mn/5$.
 For each $i=1,2,...,k$, $P$ performs the following steps.

-\begin{enumerate} \item Apply the chosen cut protocol to select a $5 \times 5$ area containing pentomino $B_i$ in the same position as in its corresponding template.
-(To be precise, $P$ selects just the top-left corner cell of the area, and the rest will follow as the chosen cut protocol preserves the cyclic order). \item Apply the chosen cut protocol to select a template of a pentomino with the same type as $B_i$. \item Apply the printing protocol on the selected template and the selected area. \item Reconstruct a template that has just been used and replenish the pile of templates with it.
+\begin{enumerate} \item Apply the first part of the chosen cut protocol to select a $5 \times 5$ area containing pentomino $B_i$ in the same position as in its corresponding template.
+(To be precise, $P$ selects just the top-left corner cell of the area, and the rest will follow as the chosen cut protocol preserves the cyclic order). \item Apply the first part of the chosen cut protocol to select a template of a pentomino with the same type as $B_i$. \item Apply the printing protocol on the selected template and the selected area.
+Continue the second part of the chosen cut protocol invoked in Step 1 to revert the grid into its original state. \item Reconstruct a template that has just been used and replenish the pile of templates with it.
 Let $V$ verify again that all 63 templates are correct (otherwise $V$ rejects).
 Note that $V$ does not know which template has been used. \end{enumerate}

 Finally, $P$ reveals all cards on the cells that contain a number (in the original Five Cell puzzle). $V$ verifies that the numbers on the cards match the numbers in the cells (otherwise $V$ rejects). $P$ also reveals all dummy cards that they are still blank.
 If all verification steps pass, then $V$ accepts.